Size: 1.9 – 3.9m

 Key feature: Uniformly grey all over with a white underbelly

-The Bottlenose dolphin is the most familiar, appearing in aquariums, the press and on coasts around the globe.
-It is much larger than the Common dolphin, reaching almost 4 m in length at times.
-It has a grey colouration on its back, fading to white on its belly with a curved head and stubby beak.
+The bottlenose dolphin is the most familiar dolphin, appearing in aquariums, the press and commonly seen from coastlines around the globe.
+It is much larger than many dolphin species, reaching almost 4m in length.
+It has a grey colouration which fades to white on its belly.
+It has a curved head, stubby beak is of stocky build.

 A major threat to bottlenose dolphins, as well as other dolphins is habitat degradation through increased pollution, rubbish, sewage outflow and sedimentation in marine waters.
 Coastal bottlenose dolphin populations are particularly vulnerable to this living in such close proximity to cities and towns.
 Entanglement in fishing gear is also a threat.
 Bottlenose dolphins are the classic aquarium species; this results in demand for take from wild populations and raises the ethical issue of whether it is acceptable to keep intelligent animals in captivity.

 To view this map full screen please click the link 'view larger map' at the top of the map.
 You can zoom in by using the scroll on your mouse or using the + and - buttons on the map.
 Click and drag the map to move it around and see different areas.
 The arrow on the top left of the map will bring out a legend for you.
 You can click on each icon on the map to find out the date, time, latitude, longitude, route, vessel, species, and group size seen for that species at that point.